MuhMedhat/MuhMedhat/README.md

-- 👋 Hi, I’m @MuhMedhat
+- 👋 Hi, I’m Mohamed Medhat
-- 👀 I’m interested in ...
+- 👀 I’m interested in data analysis and programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning several topics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GitHub and share knowledge
-- 📫 How to reach me ...
+- 📫 How to reach me through my email as I mentioned in the profile

 <!---
 MuhMedhat/MuhMedhat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.